itenium-be/blog-posts/npm/reduxjs-toolkit/2025-02-06-reduxjs-toolkit.md

 {% include github-stars.html url="reduxjs/redux-toolkit" desc="The official, opinionated, batteries-included toolset for efficient Redux development" %}

 This first post is context and can basically be ignored.
-The remainder of the series are no-nonsense pretty detailed explainations on how to start using ReduxJS/Toolkit, assuming you're basically already a "legacy" Redux expert but don't want to read the gazillion pages that is the [default documentation](https://redux.js.org/introduction/getting-started).
+The remainder of the series are no-nonsense pretty detailed explanations on how to start using ReduxJS/Toolkit, assuming you're basically already a "legacy" Redux expert but don't want to read the gazillion pages that is the [default documentation](https://redux.js.org/introduction/getting-started).
 {: .notice--info}